When are College Football Playoff rankings released? Schedule, time for third CFP Top 25

 TV channel: ESPN

-The CFP selection show will air live on ESPN.
-You can also stream with the ESPN app or Fubo, which offers a free trial to potential subscribers.
+The rankings will be broadcast on ESPN, as they have been every week thus far.
+Streaming options for the show include the ESPN app and Fubo, which offers a free trial to potential subscribers.

 College Football Playoff predictions for Week 12